 In February 2017 families traveled to Leslie Dam YMCA Outdoor Education Centre and engaged in a full day dam experience.
 Children and adults learned CPR and the dangers in and around dams, weirs and water channels in theory sessions.

 Participants practiced rescues and survival methods using everyday items commonly used at dams during recreation such as esky’s, paddle boards, kayaks, inflatable tubes, ropes and personal flotation devices.

 In August 2017 the Downs Little Lifeguards program was announced as the winner of the National Aquatic Industry - Excellence in Aquatic Safety Public Messaging and Education.

 The creche is open from 8.30am to 12pm, Monday to Friday and is available for your child/children to play in a safe and friendly environment while fully supervised by qualified staff.
 Bookings are essential as places are limited.
 Contact Milne Bay Aquatic Centre on 4688 6330 for more information or to book.
-Creche fees can be found in our fees & charges (Open 'Community Development, Facilities & Tourism - search 'creche').
+Creche fees can be found in the Milne Bay Aquatic and Fitness Centre fees and charges.

 The creche is closed public holidays and for two weeks over Christmas.